bossesand/OHTI/README.md

 Update 20 Jan 2019

-I now have online demos of Omnitone and JSAmbionics rendering of Second amd Third order material on http://www.ohti.xyz The Examples are lightly modified code from Omnitone and JSAmbisonic projcect here on github. mostly to add posibility to select other demo sound clips.
+I now have online demos of Omnitone and JSAmbionics binaural rendering of Second and Third order material on http://www.ohti.xyz
+The Examples are lightly modified code from Omnitone and JSAmbisonic projcect here on github. mostly to add posibility to select other demo sound clips.